Astronomical Research Institute Westfield, Illinois

-The Astronomical Research Institute and the Astronomical Research Observatory is a not for profit research organization geared toward education in the field of near earth objects and near earth object observations.
-Operating under NASA Near Earth Object Observation Program, Astronomical Research Observatory will image NEOs every clear night for students world-wide including near earth asteroids and bright comets.
-Astronomical Research Observatory reports all observations of near earth objects to the Minor Planet Center under Observatory Code H55 and H21 using the 0.81m telescope ( 32 inch telescope ) and 0.61m telescope ( 24 inch telescope ) at the Astronomical Research Observatory.
+The Astronomical Research Institute and the Astronomical Research Observatory is a not for profit research organization working in the field of near earth object observations.
+Operating under NASA's Near Earth Object Observation Program, the Astronomical Research Observatory works every clear night following up near-Earth objects that have been recently discovered by the large sky survey programs.
+The Astronomical Research Observatory reports all observations of near earth objects to the Minor Planet Center under Observatory Code H21 using a 0.81m telescope ( 32 inch telescope ) and 0.61m telescope ( 24 inch telescope ).
 Reports to the MPC are published in the Minor Planet Electronic Circulars ( MPEC's ) and at the NEODyS or NEO Dynamics site at the University of Pisa in Italy.
-Observatory Code H55 and H21 observations are located at this NEO website.
+ARO previously worked from Charleston, Illinois from 2006 - 2009 at Observatory Code H55.

 Observations of NEAs ( near earth asteroids ) are important to the astronomical community to determine the potential earth impact hazard these asteroids impose.
-Our goal is to make as many observations of Near Earth Objects as possible to help determine the orbits of NEAs to realistically understand the virtual impactor status of these near earth objects.
+Our goal at ARI is to produce high quality observations to unfiltered magnitude 23.0 to help determine the orbits of NEAs and to realistically understand the potential threat these objects impose to the Earth.